reactjs/react.dev/src/content/reference/react/useActionState.md

 <Note>

-In earlier React Canary versions, this API was part of `react-dom` and called `useFormState`.
+In earlier React Canary versions, this API was part of React DOM and called `useFormState`.

 </Note>